Serhiy Babak

-Serhiy Vitaliyovych Babak (Ukrainian: Сергій Віталійович Бабак; born in 31 July 1978), is a Ukrainian politician, lawyer, economist, psychologist, is a who is currently a member of the Verkhovna Rada since 29 April 2019 from the Servant of the People party.
+Serhii Vitaliiovych Babak (Сергій Віталійович Бабак; born on 31 July 1978), is a Ukrainian politician, lawyer, economist, psychologist, is a who is currently a member of the Verkhovna Rada since 29 April 2019 from the Servant of the People party.

 He is the doctor of technical sciences, candidate of economic sciences, the co-founder of the Ukrainian Heritage Foundation, and curator of the educational direction of the Ukrainian Institute of the Future.

 He is the chairman of the Committee on Education, Science and Innovation in the Verkhovna Rada of the 9th convocation since 29 August 2019.

 Biography

 Between 1999 and 2002, he was the director of the Department for Entrepreneurship and Investment Attraction of the Ukrainian Union of Industrialists and Entrepreneurs.

 From 2002 to 2008, he was the Deputy Secretary General of the Ukrainian National Committee of the International Chamber of Commerce.

 Between 2012 and 2019, he was the Director of the SE "Scientific and Technical Center of the Latest Technologies".

 FRom 2018 to 2019, he was the curator of the educational direction of the Ukrainian Institute of the Future.

-In 2019, he graduated from Uzhgorod National University, receiving a master's degree in psychology.
+In 2019, he graduated from Uzhhorod National University, receiving a master's degree in psychology.

 He was a member of the National Agency for Quality Assurance in Higher Education, vice-rector and adviser to the rector of the University of Advanced Technologies.